Automattic/wp-api-console/README.md

 }
 ```

-Note that this setup won't work if your console is running on `localhost`: the OAuth1 plugin prohibits local URLs by default.
+Note that your `callbackUrl` must match the configured value for the application.

 You can also install the
 [Application Passwords plugin](https://github.com/georgestephanis/application-passwords/)